Jigsaw (Marvel Comics): Punisher Vol. 12

 In the fallout from the Secret Empire event, Punisher is captured by Nick Fury and handed over to Baron Zemo, who's eager to exact punishment on the vigilante for targeting Hydra.
 Jigsaw accompanies Zemo in Bagalia, acting as one of the Baron's operatives.
 Zemo's plans to publicly execute Frank Castle in Bagalia go wrong and Jigsaw is dispatched to re-capture Castle.
 Commanding Zemo's Hydra agents, Jigsaw ultimately kills Sister Mercy, a nun Frank befriended in Bagalia's prison.

 Both Zemo and Castle ultimately escape Bagalia and Jigsaw then appears in NYC, where he is presented as a disguised member of Zemo's new team of Thunderbolts.
 Jigsaw clashes with Thunderbolts veteran Moonstone while holed up with the rest of the team, but when the Thunderbolts do battle with Punisher's squad of allied heroes, Jigsaw intervenes to save Zemo, allowing the Thunderbolts to escape with a hostage.

+Death

+Sometime after the Punisher became leader of The Hand, Jigsaw and other criminals grouped together to kill the Punisher by putting a bounty on him.
+Punisher was tracked to Slovenia where the criminals all attacked him.
+During an explosion, Jigsaw attacked the Punisher to finally kill him once and for all.
+However, the Punisher gained the upper hand and stabbed Jigsaw in the throat with a sword, killing him instead.